 You hired a new Chief Marketing Officer (CMO), now what?
 Executives are driven to succeed, and you can enhance their results by helping them establish priorities.

-2) Support the CMO on your company’s remote working and communication approach
+2) Support the new CMO on your company’s remote working and communication approach

 Avoid assuming that the CMO already has all the needed hardware and software for remote working.
 Ask them if they need a background screen for video conferencing calls, a new web camera, and a headset.

-3) Help the CMO to grow their internal network quickly
+3) Help a new CMO grow their internal network quickly

 Executives need a robust internal network to achieve results.